 However, there are both highlight and full match VoDs that pop up just after a game concludes which should prove to be a good bit of entertainment for the European fans, should they succeed in avoiding spoilers.

 In case you are still wondering why the change had to be made, it is possible Riot Games are trying to promote academy match broadcasts as well since they will also be attached to the Monday Night League.

 Besides the broadcasting changes, the region will change the way how the teams qualify for World Championship.
 The top three teams will now be chosen from the Summer Split playoffs instead of Championship Point accumulation.
 Furthermore, the playoffs will change the format to semi-double elimination.
-You can check the diagram on the official announcement page .
+You can check the diagram on the .